 Rochester General Hospital

-Our Mission is to provide each resident extensive clinical and didactic opportunities in OR dentistry, hospital dentistry, anesthesiology, oral pathology, internal medicine, emergency medicine, care of developmentally and medically compromised patients, trauma/urgent management, oral surgery, conscious sedation, geriatric dentistry, pediatric dentistry, interdisciplinary consultation and other special areas and comprehensive clinical dentistry.
-The clinical experiences are supported by a structured didactic seminar designed to encourage critical thinking appropriate to specialty level education in general dentistry.
+Our Mission is to provide each GPR resident extensive clinical and didactic opportunities in OR dentistry, hospital dentistry, anesthesiology, oral pathology, internal medicine, emergency medicine, care of developmentally and medically compromised patients, trauma/urgent management, oral surgery, conscious sedation, geriatric dentistry, pediatric dentistry, interdisciplinary consultation and other special areas and comprehensive clinical dentistry.
+GPR residents have clinical exposure and consultation opportunities with full-time specialists from oral and maxillofacial surgery (OMFS), oral surgery and pediatric dentistry five days a week in our clinic at Riedman.
+Our clinical experiences are supported by a structured didactic seminar designed to encourage critical thinking appropriate to specialty-level education in general dentistry.

-The program has been planned in accordance with the guidelines for postdoctoral education of the American Dental Association Council on Dental Accreditation.
-Upon completion of the program the resident receives a certificate in general dentistry.
+The General Practice Residency program has been planned in accordance with the guidelines for postdoctoral education of the American Dental Association Council on Dental Accreditation.
+Upon completion of the program, GPR residents receive a certificate in general dentistry.